Is it Legal to Record Conversations Between Parties?

 What Are Exceptions to Recording Confidential Communication?

-2. In California, informants using a hidden recording device as part of a criminal investigation are generally permitted to carry out that act
+- In California, the law generally permits informants to use hidden recording devices as part of a criminal investigation

 Recording Confidential Communication Under California Penal Code Section 632.7 (b)